nncl/WordPress-Ajax-Call/README.md

 # WordPress-Ajax-Call

-How to display posts from category with an Ajax Call.
+How to display posts from category with an Ajax Call and also from archive.